jhucsf/fall2019/hw/hw4.md

 -   **Collaboration:** None
 -   **Grading:** Packaging 10%, Style 10%, Design 10%, Functionality 70%

-*Preliminary assignment description, not official in any way!*
+*Note: this assignment description is substantially complete, but will likely be updated with additional details in the near future*

 ## Overview

-In this assignment you will write and analyze MIPS assembly code, and implement a cache simulator to evaluate the effects of different cacheing strategies on the number of cycles required to execute a sequence of memory references.
+In this assignment you will write and analyze MIPS assembly code, and implement a cache simulator to evaluate the effects of different caching strategies on the number of cycles required to execute a sequence of memory references.

 This is a pretty significant assignment, and we are giving you 2 full weeks to work on it.
 This is because we *expect* it to require 2 weeks, so plan accordingly!